Course - Project planning master thesis - IDS4005

 The obligatory activities described above and specified at the start of the semester must be completed to be eligible for the exam.

-The project description is submitted in Inspera and is graded on a pass/fail basis.
+The project description is graded on a pass/fail basis.

 A passed project description is a prerequisite for beginning the master’s thesis in the spring semester.

-Not passed will have 14 days from the start of the next semester to make the necessary improvements.
+If not passed, the student will have 14 days to make the necessary improvements.

 Specific conditions